 Toy example

-Suppose a fruit company wants to build a machine that packs apples and pears coming along a conveyer belt into boxes for shipping.
+Suppose a fruit company wants to build a machine that packs apples and pears coming along a conveyor belt into boxes for shipping.
 The machine needs to distinguish between apples and pears to pack them into the right box.
 The properties measured for classification are the weight and color of the fruits.
-The company decides to train a linear classifier with training data obtained from measuring a large sample of apples and pears from its fields (the training data is visualized in Figure 1 on the right) The company brings the classifier into production and the system seem to work fine.
+The company decides to train a linear classifier with training data obtained from measuring a large sample of apples and pears from its fields (the training data is visualized in Figure 1 on the right) The company brings the classifier into production and the system seems to work fine.

 Figure 1: Classifier (left) and Features of training examples (right)

-After some weeks, customers start complaining about having tennis balls in their apple boxes.
+After some weeks, customers started complaining about having tennis balls in their apple boxes.
 The company investigates the problem.
 They know that there is a tennis court near their fields, and they find out that the trained classifier classifies the incoming tennis balls as apples – although they are dissimilar to the training data (see Figure 2 on the right).
 How can the company solve this problem?

 Figure 2: Classifier with tennis ball (left) and Linear classifiers with decision regions (right)